May 11, 2023 | Cyber security education

 - Identify where network traffic is coming from and going to

-- Determine what user behaviour is normal and abnormal
+- Determine what user behavior is normal and abnormal

 - Know what software is in use on your network